 One of the most iconic symbols of Armenia and Christianity is Khor Virap Monastery, located an hour away from Yerevan in the Ararat region in the unique Ararat Valley location overlooking the Ararat Mountain.

-Getting to Khor Virap from Yerevan is pretty easy and there are plenty of tours that will take you there!
+Getting to Khor Virap from Yerevan is pretty easy and there are plenty of tours that will take you there also the road to Khor Virap is one of the most beautiful scenic drives in Armenia.

 Khosrov Forest State Reserve

-One of the most popular national parks and reserves in Armenia is the Khosrov Forest State Reserve.
+One of the most popular Armenia national parks and reserves is the Khosrov Forest State Reserve.

 The protected area is where travelers can embark on scenic hikes, camping adventures, historical sites, some of the most famous waterfalls in Armenia, and witness the unique wildlife in Khosrov Forest.